jt14den/SWC-Cheatsheets/shell-novice.md

 # So ls, cd, and pwd are how we navigate around our filesystem
 # What happens if you just type cd and press enter?
 Where do you go?
 Let's figure it out,
-# and put up a green sticky when you have the answer
+# and put up a green sticky when think you have the answer

-# %%%%% Socrative %%%%%
+# %%%%% Socrative #2 %%%%%

 # Takes us back to the home directory
 cd